 Guided Trip Info

 All guided fly fishing trips in the Smokies include flies and drinks.
 Full day trips include flies, lunch, and drinks.
 Walk/wade trips in the Smokies generally have the option of a stream lunch or taking a break and eating at a favorite restaurant in town.
 Let me know your preference (if you have one) at the time of booking.
 If you don’t have your own equipment, I will also provide a rod and reel at no extra cost for your use during the trip.
 I also have a limited selection of wading gear that is available for your use if necessary.
 If you hope to use my wading gear, let me know your sizing information at the time of booking.
 This includes approximate height/weight and shoe size.
+Trips do not include fishing licenses or gratuities for the guides.

 You should bring any gear of your own that you prefer to fish with, a camera, hat, good polarized sunglasses, and rain gear.
 This last piece is particularly important.
 If you can handle fishing in inclement weather, the fishing usually improves with rainy or snowy conditions.
 We will always put safety first so don’t plan on fishing through any lightning storms.
 In general, trips will NOT be cancelled just because it is raining unless it has affected streams to the point of being unfishable.
 Clothing for all trips should feature subdued colors, especially earth tones or camouflage.
 Most fish species can become selective and will spook if they see the angler.
 To that end, plan on trying to blend in with your surroundings as much as possible.